-Tea Pairing 101: White Tea
+Pairing White Tea with Cheese

 This post may contain affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.

 White tea is the least processed with almost no to little rolling and the leaves are frequently left out to air-dry.
-Because of this, white teas are lighter in color and taste than green or black tea.
+Because of this, white teas are lighter in color than green or black tea.

 There are two types of white tea, one that consists only of the buds of the plant, and the other which is a mix of buds and leaves.
 The white tea leaves are harvested before they fully open and if you look at the buds, you’ll see tiny white hairs, making the tea leaves look white, hence the name.